Police-Data-Accessibility-Project/scrapers/USA/CA/fresno/README.md

 # Summary
-Will need to get date from third line of pdf (date range is there) Time period of data: Previous 30 days.
+Will need to get date from third line of pdf (date range is there)

+sleep_time is set to `0` as it will only ever be getting a single file

+Time period of data: Previous 30 days.

 _Remove fields that were collected_